Community Fund projects 2018/19

 Scarborough and surrounding area has a number of locations which have seen an on-going increase of fly-tipping and environmental offences, impacting on the quality of life of residents.
 The service has previously rolled out low cost remote CCTV cameras with only limited range, but demonstrating need.

-Funding will support a portable device which can be moved in response to offence locations, enhancing the prevention and detection of environmental crime and enhancing working relationships with key landowners and North Yorkshire Police.
+Funding will support a portable device which can be moved in response to offence locations, enhancing the prevention and detection of environmental crime and enhancing working relationships with key landowners and NYP to support a collaborative approach.

 Tadcaster and Rural Community Interest Company, Manor Farm Youth Centre, Skatepark, Selby